RayHightower/RayHightower.com/_posts/2024-02-22-raisefest-teamwork.markdown

 If you're a capital raiser with a successful record, let's talk.
 [Contact us](/contact) and you'll hear from us quickly.

-Maybe you'll hear from us in person at RaiseFest!
+Maybe we'll meet in person at RaiseFest!